KarchinLab/HotMAPS_2016/README.md

 Where `myuser` is your MySQL user name and `mydb` is the database name for Mupit (Default: mupit_modbase).

-To run the code in parallel using SGE execute the following make command:
+To run the code in parallel using Sun Grid Engine (SGE) execute the following make command:

 ```bash
 $ make OUTPUT_DIR=myoutput_dir runParallelHotspot